fedang/fedang.net/content/posts/pointer-tagging/index.md

 To prevent this, compilers insert padding to align values according to their types' alignment (which can be queried with `alignof`).
 These alignment requirements are specified in an *Application Binary Interface* and are thus platform-dependent.
-For example, the current Linux ABI guarantees the stack to be 16 bytes aligned[^abi].
+For example, the current Linux ABI guarantees the stack to be 16-byte aligned[^abi].

 Similar conventions are also adopted by system libraries.
 Memory allocated with `malloc` is aligned to 8 bytes (16 on 64-bit systems) by both glibc[^malloc] and MSVCRT[^msalloc].